timescale/docs/use-timescale/migration/dual-write-and-backfill.md

   --file=dump.sql
 ```

-a. `--exclude-table-data` is used to exclude all data from hypertable
+- `--exclude-table-data` is used to exclude all data from hypertable
    candidates.
 You can either specify a table pattern, or specify
    `--exclude-table-data` multiple times, once for each table to be converted.

-b. `--no-tablespaces` is required because Timescale does not support
+- `--no-tablespaces` is required because Timescale does not support
    tablespaces other than the default.
 This is a limitation.

-c. `--no-owner` is required because tsdbadmin is not a superuser and cannot
+- `--no-owner` is required because tsdbadmin is not a superuser and cannot
    assign ownership in all cases.
 This flag means that everything will be
    owned by the user used to connect to the target, regardless of ownership in
    the source.
 This is a limitation.

-d. `--no-privileges` is required because tsdbadmin is not a superuser and
+- `--no-privileges` is required because tsdbadmin is not a superuser and
    cannot assign privileges in all cases.
 This flag means that privileges
    assigned to other users will need to be reassigned in the target
    database as a manual clean-up task.
 This is a limitation.